UoW-CPC/rabbda-university-portal/hiveql/README.md

 ls
 ```

-In this folder there are five four queries that perform the above tasks.
+In this folder there are four queries that perform the previous tasks.
 You can run them through terminal with the following commands:
 ```
 hive -f create_db.hql
 hive -f create_table.hql